Prospective students

 External students seeking general admission advice are encouraged to first read the university’s relevant information.

-Excellent students wishing to join the group as visitors are encouraged to contact Prof. Mueller directly, with a summary of interest and an up-to-date resume.
+Excellent students wishing to join the group as visitors are encouraged to contact Prof. Mueller directly, with a summary of interest and: (1) an up-to-date resume, (2) a full transcript of grades.
 Please be sure to indicate the duration that you will be available, and any relevant information/constraints.
 Emails that appear to be copy-pasted with no obvious relevance to our group will in general go unanswered.